Why Does My Cane Corso’s Stink [In Detail Guide]

 Does Your Cane Corso Have Skin Problems

 Bad Breath in your cane corso can be a symptom of several health issues, including gastrointestinal problems, esophagitis, inflammation of the nasal passages, rhinitis, sinusitis, or diabetes mellitus.
-Poor nutrition can lead to bad breath, plaque, and tartar on the teeth.
+Poor nutrition can lead to lousy breath, plaque, and tartar on the teeth.

 Poor oral hygiene can cause bacterial, viral, or fungal infections on the teeth or gums.
 If you suspect your cane corso has skin problems, it is best to show it to your veterinarian.
-Keeping your cane Corso’s dental and health issues in mind is important to ensure its well-being.
+Keeping your cane Corso’s dental and health issues in mind is essential to ensure its well-being.

 4. Is Your Cane Corso Suffering From Parasites